psheppard16/TileCrawler/README.md

 # TileCrawler
 My first substantial game coded in java.
-It's a horrible mess; the epitome of how not to code.
+It's a horrible mess; the epitome of bad design.